quicwg/multipath/draft-ietf-quic-multipath.md

   a zero-length value.

-If any of the endpoints does not advertise the enable_multipath transport parameter, then the endpoints MUST fallback to {{QUIC-TRANSPORT}} with a single active path and MUST NOT use any frame or mechanism defined in this document.
+If any of the endpoints does not advertise the enable_multipath transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.

 When advertising the enable_multipath transport parameter, the endpoint